 Greeks in Greece and throughout the world decorate boats during the holiday season.
-It’s a long-standing tradition that is connected to many seaside villages and their connection to St. Nicholas, who is considered as the patron saint of seafarers.
+It’s a long-standing tradition that is connected to many seaside villages and islands and their connection to St. Nicholas, who is considered as the patron saint of seafarers.

 Boats are decorated by island folk as a show of appreciation to St. Nicholas for bringing the sailors home safely for the holidays.